Grassroots Currencies: Foundations for Grassroots Digital Economies: Principles of Grassroots Currencies

+While the intended realisation of grassroots currencies is digital, they are easiest to comprehend if first introduced as physical objects and experimented with hand-on in person.\footnote{For example, the demo at the a16z crypto seminar, starting at minute 10:46, \href{https://youtu.be/N642tbjmCPA}{https://youtu.be/N642tbjmCPA}} We have staged Figures \ref{figure:demo1}, \ref{figure:demo2}, \ref{figure:demo3}, with Figure \ref{figure:demo4} in the Appendix (p. \pageref{figure:demo4}), as a second-best alternative.

+We assume a set of \emph{persons} (with the gender-neutral pronoun `they') that includes both \emph{natural persons} (people) and \emph{legal persons} (corporations, banks, local and federal governments, NGOs).
+A \emph{grassroots coin} is nothing but an `I Owe You' (IOU) note issued by a person.
+Figure \ref{figure:demo1}.A shows four persons (yellow, blue, green and red) each with a pile of grassroots coins they have issued.

+Grassroots currencies are based on one key principle: \textbf{Honour thy IOUs}.
+Next, we elaborate the principle and its ramifications: \begin{enumerate}[leftmargin=*] \item \textbf{Grassroots coins are freely issued and paid:} Any person may issue new grassroots coins and may pay (here---physically transfer) any grassroots coin they hold to any other person at their discretion.

-\item \textbf{Pricing:} Sovereigns endow their coins with value by pricing their goods and services in terms of their grassroots coins.
-Goods and services for people (e.g., `babysitting for you this Friday evening' for 5 $p$-coins, `the use of my apartment this weekend' for 120 $p$-coins, `use of my car tomorrow' for 80 $p$-coins, or `ownership of my car' for 20,000 $p$-coins) and corporations (e.g. Starbucks coins for coffee); interest and transaction fees for banks; taxes for cities and states (e.g., 5\% discount on the market rate of fiat currency if city tax is paid by city currency instead); and fiat currencies for central banks (e.g., 1 US-Central Bank Grassroots Coin for \$1US).
+\item \textbf{Pricing in grassroots coins endows them with value:} Every person endows their grassroots coins with value by pricing their offerings in their own coins, which means that the person undertakes to provide what is offered in exchange for the noted payment in their own grassroots coins.
+Figure \ref{figure:demo1}.A shows the four persons pricing their offerings (bananas, apples, tea bags, and a pear) in terms of their own grassroots coins.
+Offerings priced in grassroots coins may include goods and services offered by people and corporations; interest and transaction fees by banks; taxes by cities and states (e.g., 5\% discount on city tax paid by city coins); and fiat currencies by central banks (e.g., 1 Central Bank Grassroots Coin for \$1US).

-In addition, in case there are no $p$-coins in circulation for those who wish to purchase good or services from $p$, $p$ may price its coins in terms of a fiat currency.
-The net effect of the two transactions---purchase $p$-coins from $p$ for fiat coins, and use them to purchase goods or services from $p$---amounts to a purchase with fiat coins.
-In a liquid digital economy without `cash hoggers' (i.e., productive sovereigns that accumulate profits without using them for purchases from others or for providing credit to others, resulting in having no coins in circulation) such transactions would be the exception.

-We note that the purchase of `off-chain' goods or services with grassroots coins is not an atomic transaction: It requires trust and entails a risk, bore by the payer or the payee, depending on whether the payment occurs before or after transferring goods/performing the service.
-While this is the standard for purchases over the net, if needed such a risk can be mitigated using a multisig escrow account (\#\ref{multisignature}) shared with a trusted third party.